aatxe/weiss.city/posts/2015-03-30-meet-users-where-they-are.md

 `jokebot`, a similar metric is brought up, "the most-forked of [his] projects".
 The thing that both these metrics have in common is that they're metrics of attention garnered.

-I'd argue then that the reason these works stood out wasn't because they were made quickly, or even that they were used while they were being made, but instead that they're simple and novel.
+While I believe that having software be used while it's made plays an important role in its development, I'd argue that even more central to the turnout of these projects is the ways in which they appeal to their audience.
+In this case, the audience is one that favors simplicity and novelty.
 There's little introduction necessary for a game based around combining things, or for a bot that tells jokes, or for a Scratch MIDI player.
 By contrast, his most engineered project is `nearley`, a parsing library in JavaScript.
 It's certainly a novel project, but why has it amounted to very little?
 I think it's all about the audience.

 Hackathon culture (and its professional equivalent, start-up culture) is oriented around simple, quick, and novel (especially the latter two!).
-Python and JavaScript are at the center of these cultures, and the majority of the people hardmath123 interacts with are thoroughly immersed.
+Python and JavaScript are at the center of these cultures, and the majority of those who would use hardmath123's software are thoroughly immersed.
 So, my answer to the question of why these projects were so popular isn't because they were good or because there's something fundamentally effective about the strategy of hacking something up quickly.
-Instead, it's because those projects had a place in the culture he's participating in.
+Instead, it's because those projects had a place in the culture they're participating in.
 By contrast, `nearley` is interesting, but can't find such a place.
-After all, parsing is an academic problem, and indeed, a project named for the parsing algorithm it uses ( [Earley parsing](https://en.wikipedia.org/wiki/Earley_parser)) is going to draw that sort of attention.
+After all, parsing is a predominantly academic problem, and indeed, a project named for the parsing algorithm it uses ( [Earley parsing](https://en.wikipedia.org/wiki/Earley_parser)) is going to draw that sort of attention.
 It got attention in that respect, shown by its 108 stars and 4 contributors.
 However, nobody actually used it.